djeada/Linux-Notes/notes/ports.md

 - Firewalls are essential for managing and monitoring access to network ports.
 They act as a barrier, controlling the traffic based on security rules.
 - Use tools like `ufw` (Uncomplicated Firewall) or `iptables` for Linux systems.
 These allow you to configure firewall rules that are specific to each port, thereby enhancing security.
-- Example Command: `sudo ufw allow 80` to allow HTTP traffic on port 80.
+- For example use, `sudo ufw allow 80` to allow HTTP traffic on port 80.

 II.
 Open Ports